The Church of Jesus Christ of Latter-day Saints: Priesthood hierarchy and church service

 All males who are living the standards of the church are generally considered for the priesthood and are ordained to the priesthood as early as age 11.
 Ordination occurs by a ceremony where hands are laid on the head of the one ordained.
 The priesthood is divided into an order for young men aged 11 years and older (called the Aaronic priesthood) and an order for men 18 years of age and older (called the Melchizedek priesthood).

 Some church leaders and scholars have spoken of women holding or exercising priesthood power.
-However, women are not formally ordained to the priesthood, and they do not participate in public functions administered by the priesthood - such as passing the Sacrament, giving priesthood blessings, or holding leadership positions over congregations as a whole.
-From 2013 to about 2014, the Ordain Women organization actively sought formal priesthood ordination for women.
+However, women are not formally ordained to the priesthood, and they do not participate in public functions administered by the priesthood—such as passing the Sacrament, giving priesthood blessings, or holding leadership positions over mixed-gender congregations.
+Since 2013, the Ordain Women organization has sought formal priesthood ordination for women.
+In 2019, church leadership authorized LDS women to serve as witnesses for baptisms, a ceremonial role previously reserved for male priesthood holders.